 Southwest Airlines uses its generic competitive strategy to counteract the competitive power of other firms, such as Delta Air Lines, United Airlines, and American Airlines.
 These competing commercial aviation companies possess resources and the operating scale to grow despite the competitive landscape.
-Southwest Airlines Co.’s intensive growth strategies facilitate the operational scale needed to maintain the corporation’s generic strategy, thereby also strengthening its competitive advantage and competitive positioning in the industry.
+Southwest’s intensive growth strategies facilitate the operational scale needed to maintain the corporation’s generic strategy, thereby also strengthening its competitive advantage and competitive positioning in the industry.

-Southwest’s Generic Strategy for Competitive Advantage (Porter’s Model)
+Southwest’s Generic Competitive Strategy (Porter’s Model)

-Southwest’s Intensive Strategies for Growth (Ansoff Matrix)
+Southwest’s Intensive Growth Strategies (Ansoff Matrix)

-Conclusion – Southwest’s Generic Competitive Strategy & Intensive Growth Strategies
+Key Points – Southwest’s Generic Competitive Strategy & Intensive Growth Strategies

 - Southwest Airlines Co. – Form 10-K.